Encamp: Geography

+The parish contains the lake and dam of Estany de l'Illa in the Gargantillar hills at an altitude of about 2500 m.

 Climate

-Encamp has a oceanic climate (Köppen climate classification Cfb).
+Encamp has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Encamp is 9.8 C. The average annual rainfall is 805.4 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 18.9 C, and lowest in January, at around 2.1 C. The highest temperature ever recorded in Encamp was 36.0 C on 29 June 1935; the coldest temperature ever recorded was -16.0 C on 2 February 1956.

 Radio transmitter

 Radio Andorra operated a transmitter at Lake Engolasters in Encamp from 7 August 1939 until 9 April 1981.
 The antenna still exists at an elevation of 1600 m (coordinates: 42°31′18″N 1°34′10″E).

 Economy

 The economy of the parish is mostly based on its tourism industry, particularly skiing and hiking.
 There is also retail industry in the town of Encamp.
 There is a hydroelectric power station.